The Clear Edge

 • Last 3 months: $28,000, $31,000, $27,000

-Exception: Growing 20%+ monthly consistently (3+ months proven growth trajectory).
-If your 3-month average revenue exceeds 5x hire cost AND you’re growing 20%+ monthly, you can pass this test even if one month dips below the threshold.
+If you’re growing 20%+ monthly for 3+ months and your 3-month average revenue exceeds 5x hire cost, you can still pass this test even if one month dips below the threshold.
 Growth trajectory proves you’ll outrun costs.

 You must prove three things simultaneously: